huynhnhathao/recommender_system_from_scratch/README.md

 * My implementation of some of the Recommender system algorithms from scratch, with the only purpose is to read the code and understand the algorithm.
 I do not explain the algorithm, but I will point to the specific chapter describe the algorithm in *Recommender Systems: The Textbook by Charu C. Aggarwal*.

-* For now, only the User-based/Item-based Collaborative filtering are available.
-These algorithm are described in chapter 2.3, page 33 in the aforementioned book.

 * Example usage in notebooks

+* available algorithm:
+  - User-based/Item-based Collaborative filtering: chapter 2.3, page 33.
+  - Content-based algorithm.